Going Vegetarian on the HCG Diet: Ideas and Inspiration

 When talking about the vegetarian hCG diet, these differences are more than essential.

-As we already said, a vegetarian hCG diet can seem complicated at first, but you can focus on these high-protein alternatives, which can help you reach your recommended protein intake:
+As we already said, a vegetarian hCG diet can seem complicated at first since you do not consume animal protein.
+But you can focus on these high-protein alternatives, which can help you reach your recommended daily protein intake:

-- Cottage cheese contains approximately about 30 grams per cup.
+- Cottage cheese contains approximately about 30g of protein per cup.
 Add it to your favorite salad and mix it with protein powder.

 - Tofu is really versatile, and it contains 20g of protein per cup.

-- Legumes are excellent for vegetarians – especially soy, like miso with a low-fat level and a really high protein constituency.
+- Legumes are excellent for vegetarians – especially soy, like miso, with a low-fat level and a really high protein constituency.
 Pea protein is a great source of amino acids.
-You should try it.

 - Eggs are definitely allowed on the hCG diet.
 A serving should contain one whole egg and three egg whites.